A list of mermaid, merman, merfolk, siren, dark, famous, and ocean-inspired names drawn from mythology, maritime folklore, and fantasy.

 Ceto

-The primordial Greek sea goddess and mother of sea monsters, embodying the dangers lurking in deep waters
+The primordial Greek sea goddess and mother of sea monsters, tied to the dangers of deep water

 Amphitrite